What To Wear During Labor and Delivery - Baby Chick

 Share

-What To Wear at Your Hospital Birth: 6 Options
+What To Wear During Labor: 6 Comfortable Options

-Unfortunately, it isn’t well-known that you can wear whatever you want at the hospital during your labor and birth.
+Many women are surprised to learn they have more options than the standard hospital gown.
 I tell my birth doula clients that as long as they wear something that allows their caregivers to perform cervical exams and monitor their contractions, blood pressure, and baby’s heart rate, they can wear whatever they’d like.
 Here are some of your options:

 A pregnant woman with curly hair stands in a hospital room, wearing a patterned delivery gown.
 She is smiling, gazing down at her belly with her hand gently resting on it.
 A window with blinds serves as the backdrop to this serene moment.